kildom/con-reg-exp/README.md

-# Verbose Regular Expressions
+# Convenient Regular Expressions

 〚 Guide 〛&nbsp;
 〚 [Syntax overview](docs/overview.md) 〛&nbsp;
 〚 Installing 〛&nbsp;

 This is a JavaScript module that provides different syntax for regular expressions.
-The syntax is more verbose making it much easier to understand, review, maintain, and more.
+The syntax is more convenient making it much easier to understand, review, maintain, and more.

 > [!NOTE]
 > This is still work in progress project.
 The main functionality is done.